loganSQL/SQLDBA/05SQLSecurity/SQLDataEncryption.md

 GO
 CREATE MASTER KEY ENCRYPTION BY PASSWORD = 'December2012';
 GO

+-- check the key in This DB
+SELECT * FROM sys.symmetric_keys
 ```

 ### 1.3.
 Create a Self Signed SQL Server Certificate